Skip to content

 Capturing the flag

-The order confirmation page displays the successful purchase at the modified price.
-The server detects the price mismatch and returns the flag:
+The order confirmation shows the purchase at the modified total.
+The server notices the mismatch and returns the flag:

 OSS{cl13nt_s1d3_pr1c3_m4n1pul4t10n}